martosah/Employee-Onboarding-Tracker-Contoso/12-Automation-and-Flows/README.md

 ## Engineering Decisions

-These are the decisions and platform behaviours that shaped the flows.
+These are the decisions and platform behaviours that shaped the backend flows.
 Each is recorded because it changed how a flow had to be built.
+(The portal flows carry their own distinct set of platform learnings — the two-step annotation commit, `@odata.bind` entity-set paths, and loop-guard triggers — documented in Section 18.)

 **Reading user identity from Staff, not the system-user metadata endpoint.** The original design resolved a task owner by looking up the system user via the connector's metadata endpoint.
 This failed repeatedly and unrecoverably with a metadata/deserialisation error — confirmed as an intermittent platform-side issue with the systemuser table, not a design flaw.
 The robust fix was to add an **App User** lookup column on the Staff table, populate each staff member's system-user identity once, and have the flow read the GUID directly from the Staff record it already fetches.
 Ownership is then set with a bind expression of the form `concat('systemusers(', <App User value>, ')')`.
 This eliminated the per-run metadata call entirely.

 **Parental-cascade ordering.** Because Onboarding Record → Onboarding Task is a parental relationship, setting the parent record's owner cascades that owner down to its child tasks.
 In the first build, the record owner was set *after* the task-creation loop, which overwrote every task's individual owner with the HRBP.
 The fix was to set the record owner **before** the loop, so per-task ownership survives.

 **Choice fields: numeric in conditions, label in updates.** Choice columns store an integer (prefixed `89107`, e.g. Not Started = `891070000`, In Progress = `891070001`).
-Two rules emerged: comparisons in a Condition must use the raw integer, because the human-readable FormattedValue annotation is **not available on trigger outputs**; but a Update a row action sets the choice using its dropdown **label**.
+Two rules emerged: comparisons in a Condition must use the raw integer, because the human-readable FormattedValue annotation is **not available on trigger outputs**; but an Update a row action sets the choice using its dropdown **label**.
 Mixing these up was the cause of several early failures.

 **Yes/No environment variables store the lowercase string "yes".** The Enable Email Notifications guard initially failed because the condition compared against `Yes` or `true`.
 A Yes/No environment variable stores its value as the lowercase string `yes` — the comparison had to match exactly.